OISF/suricata/README.md

 On a high level, the steps are:

-1. Github-CI based checks.
+1. GitHub-CI based checks.
 This runs automatically when a pull request is made.

 2. Review by devs from the team and community